MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-VII-Farm-Service-Agency-Department-Agriculture/subchapter-D-Special-Programs/part-766-Direct-Loan-ServicingSpecial/subpart-C-Loan-Servicing-Programs/section-766.104.md

 (iii) Widespread economic conditions such as low commodity prices;

-(iv) Damage or destruction of property essential to the farming operation; or
+(iv) Damage or destruction of property essential to the farming operation;

-(v) Loss of, or reduction in, the borrower or spouse's essential non-farm income.
+(v) Loss of, or reduction in, the borrower or spouse's essential non-farm income; or

+(vi) Catastrophic medical expenses for the care of a family member of the borrower or entity member, in the case of an entity borrower.

 (2) The borrower does not have non-essential assets for which the net recovery value is sufficient to resolve the financial distress or pay the delinquent portion of the loan.